UNH-DistSyS/UNH-CLT/README.md

 # UNH Cloud Latency Tester

-Cloud Latency Tester (CLT) is a tool to benhmark latency distributions between nodes in cloud deployements.
+Cloud Latency Tester (CLT) is a tool to benchmark latency distributions between nodes in cloud deployements.